Document Accessibility

 You can test whether your changes were correct by navigating to a subheading and mousing over the text.
 If your changes were successful, a chevron should appear before the text--clicking the chevron will collapse all the content in that section.
 If the chevron does not appear, the text may not be formatted using that style; click the text, then click the style in the style pane to apply the style.

-Your document will require further changes to be conformant with the Section 508 guidelines.
-See the shortlist in Your Responsibility as Author above for the most common issues, including adding a document title and alt-text for images.
+Your document will require further changes to be conformant with the WCAG guidelines.
+See the shortlist in Your Responsibility as Author above for the most common issues, such as adding alt-text to images.